 Mail Exchange (MX)

 The mail exchange record contains a mail server that is able to process mail for that domain name.
 When a mail server wants to deliver mail, it will perform a DNS lookup asking the DNS server for an MX record for that DNS Domain name.
 The mail server will then attempt to deliver mail to that server.
 The mail server does not need to have the same DNS name as the mail that is being delivered, it simply needs to understand how to process mail for that DNS domain name.

 The MX record also has a priority value that can be configured.
 If two or more MX Exchange records exist for the same DNS Doman name, the MX record with the lowest priority will be tried first.
 If this fails, the MX record with the next lowest value will be tried until the mail is delivered.
 Often large companies will have multiple mails severs for incoming mail.
 In some cases, these additional mail servers may be located on different sides of the globe in case there is a long network outage.

 Service records allow clients on the network to find resources on the network.
 Active Directory creates a number of service records in DNS to allow clients to find resources like Domain Controllers.
 This is why Active Directory cannot operate without DNS.
 A single service record has a number of data fields associated with it.
 These include service, target, port, and priority.
 Service records are normally created automatically by applications assuming that your DNS server allows dynamic updates.

-URL Record: The URL record redirects the name to the target name using the HTTP 301 status code).
+The URL record redirects the name to the target name using the HTTP 301 status code).
 This record, sometimes known as Permanent Redirect, should be used when you wish to permanently redirect your domain to a specific URL/domain name.
+See

 Use the URL record if you want the name to redirect (change address) instead of resolving to a destination.